Edit FTP Call Unit

 1. By default, the Message tab is displayed, and the message is shown in tree view mode.

-1. search option is also provided to find any node in the message.
+1. A Find option is also provided to find any node in the message.

 2. Enter the node name in the search field, and the result will be displayed instantly and highlighted.